 Add the over-ear quality ANC to a device with great sound, long battery life and a comfortable fit, and what you have is a winning combination.
 The look and design of the earbuds might divide opinion, but then that's true of pretty much any true wireless earphones.
 What Sony has done here is taken the superb capabilities of its flagship headphones, and crammed it into a tiny pair of wireless earphones.

 Perhaps the only limitation is that these really are just for music enjoyment.
-They're not water or sweat resistant, and the design doesn't lend itself to being used for workout sessions.
+They're not water or sweat resistant like the AirPods Pro, and the design doesn't lend itself to being used for workout sessions.
 Still, the price is comfortably below the big-name audio brands, at a similar price point to the Powerbeats Pro, and that makes them very easy to recommend.

 Bose SoundSport Free